Zeta zero dependence and the critical line: Introduction

-where $p(.|.)$ denotes the conditional probability density function and $\left|\varepsilon\left(\Delta\right)\right|<1-\gamma \approx .422784.$ \end{thm} This result predicts the well-known statistical dependence between zeta zeros described above.
-In particular, it predicts an "average gap" around zeta zeros, which agrees with the zeros' known short-range dependence, and, since $\left|\zeta\left(1+i\Delta\right)\right|$ has local minima at values of $\Delta$ approximately equal to the Riemann zeros' imaginary parts, it predicts the longer range, zero-difference repulsion effect (see Figure \ref{fig0}).
+where $\mathcal{P}(s)$ denotes the prime zeta function. \end{thm} This limit theorem predicts the statistical dependence between zeta zeros described above.
+In particular, it predicts an "average gap" around zeta zeros, which agrees with the zeros' known short-range dependence, and, since the conditional mean in (\ref{critical line}) has local maxima at values of $\Delta$ approximately equal to the Riemann zeros' imaginary parts, it predicts the long-range repulsion between zeta zero differences and the imaginary parts of the low-lying zeta zeros (see Figure \ref{fig0}).
+We will give further details on this result below.

-We show that statistical dependence like that described by (\ref{critical line}) for zeta zeros on the critical line cannot exist for zeros that are off the critical line.
-In particular, for $\sigma>1/2$, we show that the limiting conditional distribution of $\log\left|\zeta\left(\sigma+i\left(t+\Delta\right)\right)\right|$ does not exist as $\zeta\left(\sigma+it\right)\rightarrow 0$ for most values of $\Delta$, i.e., the conditional moments diverge and the conditional probability density vanishes everywhere.
-These results readily generalize to L-functions.
+Perhaps most notably, we show that statistical dependence like that described by (\ref{critical line}) for zeta zeros on the critical line cannot exist for zeros that are off the critical line.
+In particular, for $\sigma>1/2$, we show that the conditional distribution of $\log\left|\zeta\left(\sigma+i\left(t+\Delta\right)\right)\right|$ does not exist when $\zeta\left(\sigma+it\right)= 0$ for most values of $\Delta$, i.e., the conditional moments are infinite and the conditional probability density function is identically zero.
+This shows that the zeta function's magnitude cannot have vertical statistical structure at most distances around nontrivial zeta zeros that are off the critical line.

+These results can be proven relatively easily, using only statistical properties of certain prime sums, elementary properties of normal and elliptical random variables, and the pole structure of the zeta function.
+For several related results we additionally apply elementary properties of generalized hyperbolic random variables.
+All of these results readily generalize to L-functions.